yiyus/bqrpn/manual.md

 New or different symbols:

 - The caret symbol `^` is used for square / pow.
-It is equivalent to exp dyadically, but it is a reverse function so it will swap its arguments
+It is equivalent to `⋆` (exp / pow) dyadically, but it is a reverse function so it will swap its arguments
 - The APL symbol for log, `⍟`, is used for log
 - The percent symbol `%` divides by 100 monadically and calculates percentages dyadically (eg: `p25%` is the 25% of pi)
 - The new symbols `⍓⍄⍁` are used for the trigonometric functions sin, cos and tan, respectively, and `⍌⍃⍂` for their inverses.
 Dyadically, they multiply by the corresponding quantity (eg: `10 p⍄` is 10 multiplied by the cosine of pi, or -10)